minin43/TTT-Custom-Roles/CONVARS.md

 ttt_drunk_traitor_chance                       0       // Chance that the drunk will become a traitor role when remembering their role and ttt_drunk_any_role is enabled.
 If disabled (0), player chance of becoming a traitor is equal to every other non-innocent role ttt_drunk_become_clown                         0       // Whether the drunk should become a clown (instead of joining the losing team) if the round would end before they sober up ttt_drunk_notify_mode                          0       // The logic to use when notifying players that a drunk has sobered up.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone ttt_drunk_any_role                             0       // Whether the drunk can become any enabled role (other than the drunk, the glitch, or roles that were already used this round).
+4 - Notify everyone ttt_drunk_any_role                             0       // Whether the drunk can become any enabled role (other than the drunk, glitch, good twin, evil twin, or roles that were already used this round).
 The ttt_drunk_can_be_* convars below can be used to prevent the drunk from becoming specific roles ttt_drunk_any_role_include_disabled            0       // Whether disabled roles (e.g., roles with their ttt_*_enabled convar set to 0) should be included in the list of possible roles for the drunk to sober up to.
 Only used when ttt_drunk_any_role is enabled.
 Does not ignore ttt_drunk_can_be_* convars ttt_drunk_join_losing_team                     0       // Whether the drunk should join the losing team when their sober timer runs out.
 Please note this isn't 100% accurate as we can't know for sure which team is losing but we can try based on the available information ttt_drunk_can_see_jesters                      0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the drunk